Pacific Salmon Commission: Pacific Salmon Treaty

 By the 1970s, cooperation between the two governments in setting fishing quotas had faltered.
 In 1982, a comprehensive treaty was signed and was fully ratified in 1985.
 It limited catches of Alaska, Fraser, and Columbia salmon to pre-set quotas and committed the governments to improving the spawning capacities of the region's rivers.
 The treaty was amended in 1999.

 Structure

 The PSC is divided into five panels.
 The Northern Panel covers Alaska and northern British Columbia stocks.
-The Fraser River Panel covers the Fraser, while the Southern Panel is responsible for the Columbia and other U.S. stocks.
+The Fraser River Panel covers the Fraser, and the Southern Panel is responsible for the Columbia and other U.S. stocks.
 The Yukon and Transboundary Panels monitor stock in the Yukon River, and stock in rivers crossing through British Columbia and the Alaska panhandle respectively.
-Each panel monitors harvesting, spawning, and habitat quality in its respective region, then makes recommendations to the Commission.
+Each panel monitors harvesting, spawning, and habitat quality in its respective region and then makes recommendations to the Commission.
 These recommendations determine seasonal fishing quotas and openings.